Getting Started with Interstate 75

 Installing our custom MicroPython build

 Interstate 75 comes without firmware, so you'll need to install MicroPython as your first order of business.
-If you're brand new to Raspberry Pi Pico/RP2040s, you might find the step by step instructions in our Getting Started with Raspberry Pi Pico tutorial useful - it will show you how to install our custom MicroPython build and goes into more detail about how to use Thonny .
+If you're brand new to Raspberry Pi Pico/RP2040/RP2350, you might find the step by step instructions in our Getting Started with Raspberry Pi Pico tutorial useful - it will show you how to install our custom MicroPython build and goes into more detail about how to use Thonny .
 Here's a quick TLDR!

-.uf2 for Interstate 75 W. - Hold down the BOOT button of Interstate 75 (or BOOTSEL on Interstate 75 W), and then press, and release, the RESET button.
-This will put it into bootloader mode, and it should appear as a drive on your computer called RPI-RP2.
+• Hold down the BOOT or BOOTSEL button and then press, and release, the RESET button.
+This will put it into bootloader mode, and it should appear as a drive on your computer called RPI-RP2 or RP2350, depending on what kind of board you have.

-- Open up Thonny.
+• Open up Thonny.
 Make sure the interpreter (shown in the box on the bottom right corner) is set to 'MicroPython (Raspberry Pi Pico)'.
 If everything's working as it should look something like this.
-The flashing cursor next to the >>> in the 'Shell' box tells you that Interstate 75 is talking to your computer and is ready to accept instructions!
+The flashing cursor next to the >>> in the 'Shell' box tells you that Interstate is talking to your computer and is ready to accept instructions!

 If you're having trouble using Thonny to communicate with your board, there's some troubleshooting suggestions at the link below: